gumaerc-testorg/hst.950j-fall-2010/content/pages/syllabus.md

 Shortliffe, Edward H., and James J. Cimino, ed_s._ _Biomedical informatic_s_: Computer Applications in Health Care and Biomedicine_.
 3rd ed.
 Springer, 2006.
 ISBN: 9780387289861.

-Readings in the textbook will be supplemented by notes and papers listed on the [Lectures and Readings]({{< baseurl >}}/pages/lectures-and-readings) page associated with the day of the lecture.
+Readings in the textbook will be supplemented by notes and papers listed on the {{% resource_link 11c12d59-da57-ebd6-ceaf-4645dacef821 "Lectures and Readings" %}} page associated with the day of the lecture.
 Students are expected to have read the material relevant to each lecture before coming to the lecture.